AndersDeath/diary2/README.md

 # 28 July 2022 - Thursday - Yerevan

 bolshakov@shitesova.com - is based on Zoho.
 Password is standard.
 I've started implementation of email verification.
 Also I finished with fixing some issues.
 Also I've met Alexander Tupavov.
 This a man I worked with many years ago.
+He is in divorce process, wecouse of that he was quite depressive and drank 2 bottel of wine.
+He've been workin for a compant that makes cloud database.
+It's product from programmers for programmers.
+Iteresting thing.
+I would say.